79th New York Infantry Regiment: Departure for federal service

-On 2 June 1861, the Cameron Highlanders, 895 men strong, complete with pipe band, marched down Broadway on its way to Washington.
+On 2 June 1861, the Highland Guard, 895 men strong, marched down Broadway on its way to Washington.
 Passing through Baltimore, the Highlanders received a good welcome—in contrast with the reception the 6th Massachusetts Militia had received a few days earlier.
 After arriving in Washington, the regiment elected James Cameron, the brother of Simon Cameron, President Lincoln's Secretary of War as its Colonel.
-The regiment served in the defences of the capital until the middle of July when it was attached to Sherman's Brigade, Tyler's Division, in McDowell's Army of Northeastern Virginia, for the advance on Manassas.
+The Regiment was quartered at Georgetown College, recently vacated by the 69th N.Y.S.M, and spent their first few couple weeks in Washington filling their time with drill and guard mounts.
+The 79th was moved from Georgetown College to a camp on Maridian Hill overlooking the city.
+The camp was their first experience with life in tents.
+Early July saw a moved from the City across the chain bridge into Virginia.
+Singing "All the Blue Bonnets are Over the Boarder", the Highlanders crossed the Potomac and settled in a placed they named "Camp Weed".
+They were attached to Sherman's Brigade, Tyler's Division, in McDowell's Army of Northeastern Virginia, for the advance on Manassas.